SUNMI payment terminals and Interac Flash: a Canadian merchant’s guide

 What is Interac Flash and why it matters for Canadian merchants

 Interac Flash is the contactless payment feature of Canada’s Interac Debit network.
-It lets customers tap their debit card or mobile wallet on an NFC-enabled payment terminal to complete a purchase without inserting the card or entering a PIN for transactions under $250.
+It lets customers tap their debit card or mobile wallet on an NFC-enabled payment terminal to complete a purchase without inserting the card or entering a PIN for transactions under $250, with a cumulative tap limit (typically around $500) before a PIN is forced as a fraud control.

 For Canadian merchants, Interac Flash is not optional.
 Interac processes billions of debit transactions annually, and contactless tap now accounts for the majority of in-person debit payments.
 The fees are significantly lower than credit card processing, transactions complete in under two seconds, and Canadian customers expect to tap their debit card everywhere they shop.